-Crop productivity is governed by three disciplines of science: physics, chemistry and biology.
+Crop productivity is governed by three scientific disciplines: physics, chemistry, and biology.
 Explaining electrical conductivity on a chemical or biological level requires a much more lengthy and detailed explanation.
-By focusing on the physics of electrical conductivity, referring to it as energy, simplicity can be brought to such a complex topic.
+Focusing on the physics of electrical conductivity by referring to it as energy brings simplicity to this complex topic.

 Einstein taught us that an object’s mass is a function of energy.
 If you apply this concept to crop production, crops (mass) are simply an expression of energy.
 In order to produce mass (yield), energy is needed.
-For a plant to perform photosynthesis and produce mass; an initial energy requirement must be met.
+For a plant to perform photosynthesis and to produce mass, an initial energy requirement must be met.
 This energy requirement comes largely from the electrical current in the soil.
-Thus, soil electrical conductivity can be utilized as a direct measurement of energy and an indirect measurement of crop productivity.
+Soil electrical conductivity can thus be utilized as a direct measurement of energy and an indirect measurement of crop productivity.

 Crop productivity can be simplified into two stages: growth and decomposition.
 We can discern that the growth stage of the plant life cycle has different energy requirements than the decomposition stage.
-The energy needed to produce mass in the form of plant growth varies between 200 and 800 ergs.
+The amount of energy needed to produce mass in the form of plant growth varies between 200 and 800 ergs.
 When the energy in the soil falls below or above these values for a prolonged period of time, the plant can no longer produce mass (growth) and decomposition will set in.
-With the onset of decomposition in the plant tissue, disease and decay will follow.
+Once plant tissue decomposition begins, disease and decay will follow.
 During the growth life cycle of the plant, energy must be present to produce mass (growth).

-In order to produce mass in the form of a nutrient-dense, healthy plant, the energy coming from the electrical conductivity of the soil must come from “good” sources.
-Electrical conductivity coming from biological activity, flocculation, soil moisture and clean balanced nutrients (ions) can be considered “good” sources of energy.
+In order to produce mass in the form of a nutrient-dense and healthy plant, the energy coming from the electrical conductivity of the soil must come from “good” sources.
+Electrical conductivity coming from biological activity, flocculation, soil moisture, and clean balanced nutrients (ions) can be considered “good” sources of energy.
 Electrical conductivity coming from salinity in the soil solution can be defined as a “bad” source of energy.
-“Bad” sources of energy will produce nutrient-poor, unhealthy, low-energy and quickly decomposable mass.
+“Bad” sources of energy will produce nutrient-poor, unhealthy, low-energy, and quickly-decomposable mass.

-Nutrient-dense, healthy, high-energy plant mass is what we as consultants and growers should be trying to achieve.
+Nutrient-dense, healthy, high-energy plant mass is what we as consultants and growers should try to achieve.
 Yes, by using these “bad” sources of energy you can produce high quantities of mass (high yields).
 We see this year in, year out with the use of synthetic fertilizers.

 However, if your goal is to produce high-quality, nutrient-dense, healthy plant mass, your energy source must come from “good” sources.
-Low salt fertilizers, organic matter, biological amendments, cover cropping and proper soil stewardship can provide your soil with “good” sources of energy.
-All of which indirectly restores your soils’ fertility and sustainability for future generations.
+Low-salt fertilizers, organic matter, biological amendments, cover cropping, and proper soil stewardship can provide your soil with “good” sources of energy.
+All of which indirectly restores your soil’s fertility for future generations.